Enrollment Agreement is a written contract between a student and Fire Future LLC, educational program institution concerning:

 Other Institutional charge or fee: $0.00 non-refundable

-Student who has completed 60% or less of the period of attendance will be issued a pro-rata refund as follows: Student who cancels within 30% of class (Class Days 6 will be refunded 75% of tuition less non-refundable registration fee.
+Student who has completed 60% or less of the period of attendance will be issued a pro-rata refund as follows: Student who cancels within 30% of class (Class Day 6 will be refunded 75% of tuition less non-refundable registration fee.
 Student who cancels with 60% of class (Class Day 12) will be refunded 50% of tuition less non-refundable registration fee.
 Student who has completed more than 60% of class (after Class Day 13) will not receive a refund.

-EMT - REFRESHER COURSE- Tuition: $150.00 (24 Hours)
+EMT - REFRESHER COURSE- Tuition: $275.00 (24 Hours) (for current EMT's)

 Course offers continuing education hours/credits in a classroom setting for national curriculum EMTB-I course required for county and National Registry Emergency Medical Technician (NREMT) re-certification

-Registration Fee: $0.00 non-refundable, if cancelled by student an amount of $25.00 tuition will be non-refund for administration fee
+Registration Fee: $150.00 non-refundable, if cancelled by student

-Textbook or other learning media: Pearson Education, Emergency Care 13th Edition
+Textbook: Pearson Education, Emergency Care 13th Edition

 Uniforms or other special protective clothing is not available